Music Therapy & Neurological Disorders

 Music imprints itself on the brain deeper than any other human experience.
 Music evokes emotion and emotion can bring with it memory.
 Music brings back the feeling of life when nothing else can. - Dr. Oliver Sacks

-In music therapy sessions, we might:
+In music therapy sessions, we might also:

 • Sing or play instruments to support speech and coordination